S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/data_analysis.rst

 The popular `R <http://cran.r-project.org/>`_ programming language is specifically designed for data analysis and supports XML data via an `XML package <http://cran.r-project.org/web/packages/XML/index.html>`_ using the commonly used `libxml2 library <http://xmlsoft.org/>`_ used by most of the other languages.
 Libxml2 includes complete XPath, Xpointer and Xinclude implementations.
 There is also a companion library called `libxslt <http://xmlsoft.org/XSLT/>`_ based on libxml2 that is used to provide support for `XML transformations <http://www.w3.org/TR/xslt>`_

-The CCD-Gen provides example R code, automatically generated for each CCD as an R project for use in `R Studio <http://www.rstudio.com/>`_ or at the R command line.
+The DM-Gen provides example R code, automatically generated for each DM as an R project for use in `R Studio <http://www.rstudio.com/>`_ or at the R command line.

 Semantic Models vs. Semantic Markup
 -----------------------------------